grafana/jsonnet-libs/prometheus-ksonnet/README.md

 # Customising and Extending.

-The choice of Ksonnet for configuring these jobs was intention; it allows users to easily override setting in these configurations to suit their needs, without having to fork or modify this library.
+The choice of tanka for configuring these jobs was intentional; it allows users to easily override setting in these configurations to suit their needs, without having to fork or modify this library.
 For instance, to override the resource requests and limits for the Prometheus container, you would: